Gift – definition and meaning

 In the United States, government employees and civil servants have to follow strict rules regarding receiving presents.

-The US Department of the Interior defines gifts as follows:
+The US Department of the Interior defines a gift as “anything of monetary value received for less than market value.”

 There are some situations in which the US Government allows civil servants to accept things.
 It allows it because it does not see them as direct presents.